-Each UK SMI method has an individual record of amendments.
-The current amendments are listed on this page.
-The amendment history is available from standards@phe.gov.uk.
+Each UK SMI document has an individual record of amendments.
+The amendments are listed on this page.
+The amendment history is available from standards@ukhsa.gov.uk.

-New or revised documents should be controlled within the laboratory in accordance with the local quality management system.
+Any alterations to this document should be controlled in accordance with the local document control process.